| Implications

 oil fuel is burnt in a suitably equipped engine where complete

+combustion was achieved.
 ‘Up stream’ emissions, those created by the production

 of a fuel, are very impressive with vegetable oil fuels.
 Using